White pine bonsai

 What are the advantages of the Japanese white pine for bonsai styling ?

-- White pines are hardy bonsai.
-We hibernate the bonsai in an unheated foil tent without problems
+- Japanese White pines are hardy bonsai.
+We hibernate our White pines in an unheated foil tent without problems

 - This evergreen 5-needle pine has a very soft graceful appearance as a bonsai tree